Last Updated on May 25, 2023 by Ellie Macadam

 The Cricut Maker, Explore Air 2, Explore Air Wireless, and Explore One die-cutting machine is the cream of the crop in this list.
 Looking at these four devices, it can be difficult to choose which is the best Cricut Machine out of these units.
 There are factors to consider to ensure users can be free from regrets after making the purchase.

 First, there’s the Cricut Maker which gives all the right features.
-It has a suite of expandable tools, a state-of-the-art rotary blade, and streamlines the entire sewing and cutting process.
+It has a suite of expandable tools, and a state-of-the-art rotary blade, and streamlines the entire sewing and cutting process.
 However, it’s the most expensive die-cutting machine on this list.

-Aside from the Maker, there’s the Explore Air 2 which gives users more options for different arts and crafts projects.
+Aside from the Maker, there’s Explore Air 2 which gives users more options for different arts and crafts projects.
 This model comes with cutting, writing, and scoring accessories.
 It’s the least expensive out of the four models but the accompanying software requires a paid subscription fee to continue using it.
 Without the program, the device is useless because users can’t take advantage of third-party applications to connect with this die-cutting machine.

 Next on the list is the Explore Air Wireless and this model provides an easy and simple way of controlling desired cuts on materials.
 It’s the “no-brainer” unit out of the four models.
-As for its price tag, it’s just one step short from the most expensive item on this list.
+As for its price tag, it’s just one step short of the most expensive item on this list.

 Lastly, the Explore One is just second to being the cheapest unit out of the four models we’ve mentioned.
 It’s an overall good product but the accompanying application prevents it from being a step higher.